markoheijnen/tabify-edit-screen/readme.txt

 == Changelog ==

 = Current progress =
+* Improving the UI more for 0.4
-* Know when a metabox is showed from the screen options
+* Know when a metabox is showed from the screen options (0.5)
-* Start with translating the plugin
-* Improved deleting a tab from the setting screen
+* Improved deleting a tab from the setting screen (0.5)
+* Same sorting from the settings screen as in the post edit screen (0.6)

 = 0.4 ( 2012-11-9 ) =
 * Complete fresh new UI for the settings screen